 Is Green Baby Poop Normal?

 To determine whether or not your baby’s green poop is normal, you first need to establish a few things.
-Write them down on a piece of paper, or just take mental note of the following:
+You may want to start a diary on a piece of paper, or just take mental note of the following:

 - What is your baby eating?
 Breastmilk?
 Formula?
-Any solids?
+Solids?